mcosovic/JuliaGrid.jl/docs/src/man/estimation.md

 * [non-linear state estimation](@ref nonlinearse),
 * [linear DC state estimation](@ref lineardcse),
 * [linear state estimation with PMUs only](@ref linearpmuse).
-By default settings, the state estimation algorithms use the weighted least-squares estimation, but it is also possible to use the least absolute value estimation [1, Sec.
-6.5].
+By default settings, the state estimation algorithms use the weighted least-squares estimation, but it is also possible to use the [least absolute value estimation](@ref lav).

 The non-linear state estimation is implemented using the following features:
  - the state vector is given in the polar coordinate system,